 There is much comfort in finding a restaurant that is dedicated to providing a 100% gluten-free environment.
 The ability to order from a menu without asking the barrage of questions typically required is an immense relief for those on a gluten-free diet.
 While it is still important to determine whether they understand the gluten-free diet and the importance of sourcing gluten-free ingredients, 100% gluten-free restaurants can provide a much-welcomed sense of normalcy.
 Please take a look at my world wide 100% gluten-free restaurant guide.
 It is the complete list of its kind.
 As always, please inquire about your visit to their practices.

 Using apps and online resources to find gluten-free dining options

 There are many apps and websites available for finding restaurants that cater to gluten-free diners.
-In addition, Yelp and Urban Spoon reviews can be helpful.
+Besides, Yelp and Urban Spoon reviews can be helpful.
 It is vital to remember these are only starting places to locate gluten-free dining options.
-The information may not be not monitored, updated or validated.
+The information may not be monitored, updated, or validated.
 It is always best to question as you would otherwise, even if choosing a restaurant that is “highly recommended.”
 You will never be sorry for asking the questions.
 You will only be sorry if you don’t.

-In the end, your health is what matters, but social situations play a close second
+In the end, health matters, but social situations play a close second.